mstone121/php-object-sql/README.md

 # php-object-sql
 An object-oriented approach to SQL generation in PHP

-The goal of this project is to combine the modularity of object-oriented programming without the strict requirements of ORMs.
+The goal of this project is to apply the principles of object-oriented programming without the strict requirements and lengthy setup of ORMs to the generation of SQL queries.

 Before
 ```php